peterirlam/shopping-cart/README.md

 ## 🔥 &nbsp; Why I Chose This Project

-Up till recently, my focus has been on the frontend.
-I'm now turning my attention to backend technologies such as Express.js, Java and GraphQL (although not strictly backend).
+Up till recently, I've dabbled in frontend development.
+But I'd also like to understand what happens on the backend using technologies such as Express.js, Java and GraphQL (although not strictly backend).

-Furthermore, as shopping carts are such a useful and necessary function for most online companies, I wanted to evidence my ability to build a fully functional cart with payment processing system.

 ## ⏲️ &nbsp; If I Had More Time I Would Change